-The displays at the Museum also highlight the key role of businesses, religious leaders and educational centres in promoting the summer game.
-Other displays show how cricket equipment has changed over time, with a number of items used by Glamorgan legends on display for the first-ever time, including items donated by Glamorgan legends Hugh Morris, Robert Croft, Matthew Maynard and Steve James, as well as the families of the late Wilf Wooller and Haydn Davies.
+In particular, the displays show how cricket is the oldest team game in Wales - older even than rugby - with references to the game being played from the late 18th century.
+Further information about this long history as well as the men and women involved in promoting the game, can be found on the Museum's new website.
+Other displays show how cricket equipment has changed over time, with a number of items used by Glamorgan legends on display for the first-ever time, including iconic players such as Hugh Morris, Robert Croft, Matthew Maynard and Steve James, as well as from the families of the late Wilf Wooller and Haydn Davies.

 The CC4 Museum of Welsh Cricket won the Kieran Hegerty Award at the Celtic Media Festival, held in Cornwall in April 2014, with the judging panel commenting on the Museum's imaginative and innovative use of technology in engaging with visitors of all ages.
 Furthermore the Museum received recognition in the ECB's Business of Cricket Awards at the end of 2014.

 In 2018 the Museum became the first cricket museum in the UK to be awarded full accreditation status by MALD/Arts Council, whilst during 2019 it hosted the national two-day conference of the Sporting Heritage CIC network.
 In addition 2019 saw the Museum receive a VAQAS certificate from Visit Wales as part of their Visitor Attraction Quality Assurance Scheme.
 In 2020/21 a new Library facility was also created in the Museum thanks to further generous funding from the National Lottery Heritage Fund.
 If you would like further information about the Museum and Library, please send an email to firstname.lastname@example.org